County Galway Ireland · Co. Galway · Furbo Save · Share

 By car

-Galway to Furbo is 12km west on the R336, roughly 20 minutes.
-Parking is roadside or at the beach.
+Galway to Furbo is about 12 km west on the R336, roughly 20 minutes.
+Parking is roadside, at the beach, or at the Connemara Coast Hotel.

 By bus